From Local to Global: A Graph RAG Approach to Query-Focused Summarization

+GraphRAG generates community summaries by adding various element summaries (for nodes, edges, and related claims) to a community summary template.
+Community summaries from lower-level communities are used to generate summaries for higher-level communities as follows:

 \begin{itemize} \item \emph{Leaf-level communities}.
-The element summaries of a leaf-level community (nodes, edges, covariates) are prioritized and then iteratively added to the LLM context window until the token limit is reached.
-The prioritization is as follows: for each community edge in decreasing order of combined source and target node degree (i.e., overall prominance), add descriptions of the source node, target node, linked covariates, and the edge itself. \item \emph{Higher-level communities}.
+The element summaries of a leaf-level community are prioritized and then iteratively added to the LLM context window until the token limit is reached.
+The prioritization is as follows: for each community edge in decreasing order of combined source and target node degree (i.e., overall prominence), add descriptions of the source node, target node, the edge itself, and related claims. \item \emph{Higher-level communities}.
 If all element summaries fit within the token limit of the context window, proceed as for leaf-level communities and summarize all element summaries within the community.
-Otherwise, rank sub-communities in decreasing order of element summary tokens and iteratively substitute sub-community summaries (shorter) for their associated element summaries (longer) until fit within the context window is achieved. \end{itemize}
+Otherwise, rank sub-communities in decreasing order of element summary tokens and iteratively substitute sub-community summaries (shorter) for their associated element summaries (longer) until they fit within the context window. \end{itemize}

-\subsection{Community Summaries \texorpdfstring{$\rightarrow$}{-->} Community Answers \texorpdfstring{$\rightarrow$}{-->} Global Answer}
+\subsubsection{Community Summaries \texorpdfstring{$\rightarrow$}{-->} Community Answers \texorpdfstring{$\rightarrow$}{-->} Global Answer}

 Given a user query, the community summaries generated in the previous step can be used to generate a final answer in a multi-stage process.
 The hierarchical nature of the community structure also means that questions can be answered using the community summaries from different levels, raising the question of whether a particular level in the hierarchical community structure offers the best balance of summary detail and scope for general sensemaking questions (evaluated in~\autoref{sec:eval}).